Skip to main content

 Don't send any prohibited items

-USPS and UPS both restrict you from shipping certain items, and sending any of them will automatically void any USPS insurance or UPS carrier liability included with your label(s).
-Before you purchase any labels, browse these articles to make sure none of the items you plan to ship fall under either USPS or UPS restrictions:
+• No Prohibited Items: USPS and UPS both restrict you from shipping certain items, and sending any of them will automatically void any USPS insurance or UPS carrier liability included with your label(s).

 Ensure you have proof of value for each item in your package